-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State had recently taken over the practice of James Peacock Sims, where he had gained most of his architectural training.37 He may have hoped the job would lead to other commissions among the Newport and Middletown summer set.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State architectural training.37 He may have hoped the job would lead to other commissions among the Newport and Middletown summer set.

 According to the Sturtevants' daughter, Mary, "It was the twelfth of October, 1882, that the architect, Mr. Wilson Eyre, chose the place on the lot where the chapel was to stand and staked it out.
-Four days later the cellar was being dug by men who gave their services."38 Two years later - on October 11, 1884 - the cornerstone was laid by the Right Reverend Thomas Clark.
-The nave was completed the following spring, using stone donated by Eugene Sturtevant and obtained "from the old walls in the neighborhood of the quarry on the cliffs near Black Point."39 The chapel was constructed by William Gosling, a stone mason who had recently built Channing Memorial Church in Newport.40 The first services were held at St. Columba's in June of 1885, despite the fact that the building was not yet complete; burlap curtains were hung in front of the chancel, which was not finished until the following summer.
+Four days later the cellar was being dug by men who gave their services."
+Two years later - on October 11, 1884 - the cornerstone was laid by the Right Reverend Thomas Clark.
+The nave was completed the following spring, using stone donated by Eugene Sturtevant and obtained "from the old walls in the neighborhood of the quarry on the cliffs near Black Point."
+The chapel was constructed by William Gosling, a stone mason who had recently built Channing Memorial Church in Newport.
+The first services were held at St. Columba's in June of 1885, despite the fact that the building was not yet complete; burlap curtains were hung in front of the chancel, which was not finished until the following summer.

 In the meantime, the congregation had engaged the artist David Maitland Armstrong of New York City, who had only recently begun to work in stained glass, to produce fourteen windows for St. Columba's.
 Armstrong's reputation was growing, but his selection may have been due in part to social connections.
-He had begun summering in the area in the 1860s, visiting his brother-in-law, John Neilson, who had a cottage on Paradise Avenue - the cottage that the Sturtevants had rented in 1871.41 Armstrong's stained-glass windows were installed in St. Columba's in 1886, with the exception of the group of three windows behind the altar, which followed soon after.
-Also in place by 1886 were the stone altar, altar rail, and lectern, among other furnishings, as well as the church bell, donated by Mary Augusta LeRoy King of Newport in memory of her son, Alexander Mercer King, who died in 1885.42 (See Figures 3-10 for historic images of the chapel.)
-St. Columba's was consecrated on August 31, 1886, during a ceremony presided over by Bishop Thomas M. Clark.43 In 1887, Bishop Clark "appointed a committee of four men to take charge of the business affairs of the chapel."
-These were Harold Brown, Julien T. Davies, LeRoy King and Walter Lewis - all Newport summer residents.44 37 William H. Jordy with Christopher Monkhouse, Buildings on Paper: Rhode Island Architectural Drawings 1825-1945 (Providence, RI: Brown University, 1982):214.
+He had begun summering in the area in the 1860s, visiting his brother-in-law, John Neilson, who had a cottage on Paradise Avenue - the cottage that the Sturtevants rented in 1871.
+Armstrong's stained-glass windows were installed in St. Columba's in 1886, with the exception of the group of three windows behind the altar, which followed soon after.
+Also in place by 1886 were the stone altar, altar rail, and lectern, among other furnishings, as well as the church bell, donated by Mary Augusta LeRoy King of Newport in memory of her son, Alexander Mercer King, who died in 1885.
+(See Figures 3-10 for historic images of the chapel.)
+St. Columba's was consecrated on August 31, 1886, during a ceremony presided over by Bishop Thomas M. Clark.
+In 1887, Bishop Clark "appointed a committee of four men to take charge of the business affairs of the chapel."
+These were Harold Brown, Julien T. Davies, LeRoy King and Walter Lewis - all Newport summer residents.

+In the early years, St. Columba's relied on volunteer clergymen to lead services, such as Bishop Clark and, beginning in 1887, the Reverend Henry A. Coit, rector of St. Paul's School in

+37 William H. Jordy with Christopher Monkhouse, Buildings on Paper: Rhode Island Architectural Drawings 1825-1945 (Providence, RI: Brown University, 1982):214.

 38 Mary Sturtevant 1934.

-40 Sturtevant 1928: 8; Channing Memorial Church, "Our Sanctuary," https://channingchurch.org/our-sanctuary/.
+40 Sturtevant 1928:8; Channing Memorial Church, "Our Sanctuary," https://channingchurch.org/our-sanctuary/

 41 Sturtevant 1925:14; Maitland Armstrong, Day Before Yesterday: Reminiscences of a Varied Life (New York: Charles Scribner's Sons, 1920):304.

-42 Sturtevant 1928:8-10; Mary Sturtevant 1934; Helena Sturtevant 1934; John Hughes, "Saint Columba's Stained Glass Windows," in St. Columba's Chapel: Worship, Reflect, Connect - Anniversary Celebrations (2011) 43 Sturtevant 1928:8-10; Helena Sturtevant 1934.
+42 Sturtevant 1928:8-10; Mary Sturtevant 1934; Helena Sturtevant 1934; Hughes 2011.

+43 Sturtevant 1928:8-10: Helena Sturtevant 1934.